Meetoul/twrp_device_Unihertz_Jelly2/docs/HOW-TO-INSTALL.md

-How to install TWRP for the Unihertz Atom L and XL
+How to install TWRP for the Unihertz Jelly2
 =================================================

 ## Getting adb and fastboot